pihedron/nzoi/Shortest Path/README.md

         break
 ```

 The goal is to find the shortest path and all the edges have an equal *distance* or *weighting*.
 Therefore, Dijkstra's algorithm with priority queue can be used to find the shortest path.
+Note that this graph could be **cyclic**, meaning DFS is not .

 ```py
 def dijkstra():